Flooding: Will It Be Your Turn Next?

 Water flows into the Ferring Rife from several sources one of those is the Lake - top center by caravan symbol.
 That Lake in turn is filled by aquifer fed streams and ditches that run through the Titnore Woods complex.
-However the farmland - Durrington's greenbelt - to the East of the Woods and North of the Tesco Extra at present acts like a sponge, preventing a sudden rush of water into those streams etc overwhelming the lake and subsequently the Ferring Rife.
+However the farmland - Durrington's greenbelt - to the East of the Woods and North of the Tesco Extra at present acts like a sponge, thus preventing a sudden rush of water into those streams etc overwhelming the lake and subsequently the Ferring Rife.

-In planning the development, that is ear-marked to be built on the farmland, some thought was given to the flooding risk heightened by the run off from roofs and roads and a series of 'ponds' are to be created.
+In planning the development, that is now being built on the farmland, some thought was given to the flooding risk heightened by the run off from roofs and roads and a series of 'ponds' are to be created.
 That arrangement may be all well and good for a 'normal' rain fall, but the climate is changing and as we saw recently the Ferring Rife was only just able to cope even with the benefit of 125 acres of Greenfield's acting like a sponge.

 If you live in the following roads a visit to the Environment Agency's flood risk website (see and enter your post code in the box on the r/h side bar) is advised so is an objection to the West Durrington Development lodged with Worthing councils planning department (see)

 ROADS etc at risk.
 Not in any particular order: